German central bank slashes growth outlook for 2025, 2026 – DW – 12/13/2024

 According to the Bundesbank, exports will only pick up gradually.

-"The biggest uncertainty factor for the forecast at the moment is a possible increase in protectionism globally," warns Nagel.
+"The biggest uncertainty factor for the forecast at the moment is a possible increase in protectionism globally," warned Nagel.

 rc/zc (dpa, AFP)